-Any performance failure on the part of our existing or future manufacturers could delay clinical development or marketing approval.
+Any performance failure on the part of our existing or future manufacturers could delay clinical development, marketing approval, or commercialization efforts.
 If our current contract manufacturers cannot perform as agreed, we may be required to replace such manufacturers.
 Although we believe that there are several potential alternative manufacturers who could manufacture our product candidates, we may incur added costs and delays in identifying and qualifying any such replacements.